mhussain1405/Crypto_Task/README.md

 ### 6. Update the Main HTML File

 Open the `index.html` file in the root of your project.
-Add the CDN links for Font Awesome (for icons) and the "Inter" Google Font inside the `<head>` section.
+Add the CDN links for Font Awesome (for icons) and the "Inter" Google Font inside the `<head>` section after the meta tags.

 ```html
 <head>